opengisch/QgisModelBaker/docs/docs/about/translation.md

     ![search-mask](../assets/transifex-search-mask.png)

-3. Select the project you want to translate and select *Join this project*, you will be taken back to yout dashboard:
+3. Select the project you want to translate and select *Join this project*, you will be taken back to your dashboard:

     ![join-requested](../assets/transifex-join-requested.png)